What to expect...

 How much does it cost?

 Most people visit an osteopath as a private patient and pay for their treatment.
-Fees can depend on the osteopath’s experience and the location of the practice, but can typically range from £35 to £50 for a 30-minute session.
+Fees can depend on the osteopath’s experience and the location of the practice; the average initial consultation fee is £48 for a 30-minute session and the average fee for subsequent sessions is £42 (Institute of Osteopathy Membership Census 2014).

 If you have private health insurance it may be possible to claim for your treatment.
 You will need to ask your insurance company about the available level of cover and whether you need to be referred by your GP or a specialist.